bwpge/zcmder-pwsh/README.md

 ## Debugging

 You can display debug information with the `Write-ZcmderDebugInfo` cmdlet.
-This is useful if you get a `PS>` prompt (which indicates `$global:prompt` function had error output).
+This is useful if you get a `PS>` prompt (which indicates the `prompt` function had error output).
 The cmdlet will attempt to write the prompt and display error information.

 The output of `Write-ZcmderDebugInfo` is particularly helpful to attach in issues.
 It will look something like: